Reasons to transfer a pension

 Elsewhere, it’s also wise to consider the following:

 - What is the reputation of your new provider?
 How do they fare when it comes to customer service?

 - How involved do you want to be in making investment decisions?
 With some plans you can choose your own investment funds, whilst others are a pre-picked mix of shares, bonds and cash.

 - How much are the fees of your old pension compared to the one you’re transferring to?

 - How easy is it to contribute to your new pension?
 What are the policies around contributions?

 Transfer your pensions to PensionBee

-With PensionBee you can manage your retirement saving online in one place, and use the pension calculator to set a retirement goal and see how you may be able to reach it.
+With PensionBee you can manage your retirement saving online in one place, and use our pension calculator to set yourself a retirement goal and see how much you should be saving.
 You can set up regular contributions and make one-off payments quickly and easily from your online account.